theuserge/TheUserge.github.io/deployment.md

 ```bash
 $ mv config.env.sample config.env
 ```
-Then edit config.env with your favorite text editor save it!
+Then edit config.env with your favorite text editor and save it!

-Building docker image by run:
+Build docker image by running:

 ```bash
 $ docker build . -t userge